daos-stack/daos/utils/debug/README-rpms.md

 # General advices

 The easiest way to Build custom DAOS RPMs is to use a docker container.
-This could dbe done with manually building the docker container or with useing a docker compose file.
+This could dbe done with manually building the docker container or with using a docker compose file.

 ## Manual Building